 The Audit Committee operates under a written charter adopted by the Board.
-The Audit Committee currently consists of three directors, two of whom are independent directors under The Nasdaq Stock Market LLC ("Nasdaq") rules (Ynon Kreiz and Thomas H. Lee) and one of whom is an executive officer of Access (Donald A. Wagner).
-Since Nasdaq rules require the Audit Committee to be composed entirely of independent directors within one year of listing, Donald Wagner will resign from the Audit Committee on or before June 3, 2021.
+The Audit Committee currently consists of three directors, all of whom are independent directors under The Nasdaq Stock Market LLC ("Nasdaq") rules (Nancy Dubuc, Noreena Hertz and Ynon Kreiz).
+Since Nasdaq rules require the Audit Committee to be composed entirely of independent directors within one year of listing, on June 3, 2021, Donald A. Wagner resigned from the Audit Committee, Noreena Hertz, an independent director, joined the Audit Committee and Thomas H. Lee was appointed chair of the Audit Committee.
+On July 13, 2021, Nancy Dubuc joined and was appointed chair of the Audit Committee and Thomas H. Lee resigned from the Audit Committee.